hyperledger/iroha/.github/PULL_REQUEST_TEMPLATE.md

 - For complex PRs, try to provide some information on how to approach the review more effectively.
 - For example, is there a natural order in which the affected files should be reviewed?

-> #### On review etiquette
->
-> - Do not resolve a conversation on your own.
-Let the reviewer make a decision.
-> - Acknowledge review comments and engage with the reviewer (agree, disagree, clarify, explain, etc.).
-Do not ignore comments.
-> - For simple code change suggestions, if you apply them directly, you can resolve the conversation.

 ### Checklist

 - [ ] I've read [`CONTRIBUTING.md`](../CONTRIBUTING.md).